sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

    npm run preview
    ```

-Supabase powers both authentication and data storage for this project.
+Supabase serves as the data backend for this project, while Clerk handles authentication.